 On the other hand, sometimes a dog having dandruff can also be a sign that the dog is suffering from an underlying health problem.
 For example, seborrhea is a skin disease that results in dry flaky skin, or greasy flaky skin, or both.

 In addition, any health problem that causes excessive urination and/or defecation can result in dry skin and dandruff.
 Some such health problems include kidney failure, diabetes, and chronic diarrhea.

-Skin parasites can also cause dog dandruff.
+Skin parasites are another common cause of dog dandruff.
 For example, excessive scratching due to flea infestation can traumatize the skin and cause more dandruff to form, especially near the tail where most fleas reside.